 Of course, you don’t type any of these questions; you just type the words ‘SEO agency Orange County’.

-The Google algorithm today knows that just by typing those four words that you have a specific intent.
+Google’s algorithm today knows that just by typing those four words that you have a specific user search intent.
 And it will serve up search results that are location specific and rank the best reviewed SEO agencies.

-In fact, Google today is smart enough to know that there are four types of search intent.
+In fact, Google’s algorithm today is smart enough to know that there are four types of search intent.
 Sometimes it’s known as ‘keyword intent’ or ‘intent-based search.’
 Basically, it’s figuring out why you’re typing in words, rather than just searching for the words themselves.